 Where?
 I already reported on THE head of PETA’s response TO THIS VERY SITUATION, not something hypothetical.
 Here it is: “In response to the arrests PETA President Ingrid Newkirk said it’s against the group’s policy for employees to dump animals in the trash, but ‘that for some animals in North Carolina, there is no kinder option than euthanasia.'”
 Doesn’t sound like rogue employees to ME; their actions are specifically backed by the President of PETA up through the time they dumped the carcasses in the trash, when it specifically ended (“against policy”).

 Attributing them to PETA this time around is either an offensive piece of spin or sloppy writing.

 Ah, mea culpa: I thought PETA founder Ingrid Newkirk was authorized to speak for PETA.
 My mistake, eh?

 I found one indirect quote in one article from the newspaper attributed in the original True item regarding the “promise that they’ll be giving them good homes.”
-In light of another article from the Roanoke-Chowan News Herald, it’s clear that the Bertie shelter director might have been spinning a little himself.
+In light of another article> [link removed, no longer online] from the Roanoke-Chowan News Herald, it’s clear that the Bertie shelter director might have been spinning a little himself.
 That story says: